 - More Latte Recipes

-Fill the house with the aroma of hot spiced cider.
+Nothing alerts the nose to the holidays quite like the aroma of hot spiced cider.

 Wassail and Punch